 Island Mljet, Prozurska luka, Croatia © Simun Ascic/Shutterstock

 Italians are generous when it comes to sharing their homeland, so you can hardly blame them for keeping the odd hidden gem to themselves.
-A craggy volcanic isle adrift in the Tyrrhenian sea, Ponza is a summertime favourite for escaping the city heat.
-Hire a boat to explore hidden coves, stopping for a dip and a picnic, before heading into Ponza Town at sunset to sip a Campari soda and watch the yachts slide into harbour.
+A craggy volcanic isle adrift in the Tyrrhenian Sea, Ponza is a summertime favourite for escaping the city heat.
+Hire a boat to explore hidden coves, stopping for a dip and a picnic, before heading into Ponza Town at sunset to sip a Campari soda and watch the yachts slide into the harbour.

-Ponza island in Italy
+Ponza Island in Italy

 © Jack Aiello/Shutterstock